chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 * The ``youngs modulus`` parameter is the Young's modulus of the particle's material.
 This parameter is used to define the nonlinear spring constant used when a particle impacts a wall.

 .. tip::
-	For a particle to be accounted for in the fluid mesh, it has to overlap one or more vertices of this fluid mesh.
+	For a particle to be accounted for in the fluid mesh, it has to overlap at least one vertex of this fluid mesh.
 If the initial mesh is too coarse in regards to the particle size, the particle may not be captured if it does not intersect the outer mesh walls.
 To avoid this, a box refinement can be added around the particle (See Box refinement documentation).

 Mesh refinement
 The mesh is refined on multiple occasions during the simulations, and it can be slightly confusing to understand the sequence of refinement.
 There are 3 pre-simulation refinement steps.
-The one that occurs first is the **global mesh refinement**.
+The first is the **global mesh refinement**.
 It is set by the ``initial refinement`` parameter in the ``mesh`` subsection.
 The second refinement is inside the **box refinement zone**, set by the ``initial refinement`` in the ``box refinement`` subsection.
 Lastly, the **near-particle zone** is refined, defined by the ``initial refinement`` parameter in the ``particles`` subsection.
 Therefore, the near-particle zone around each particle is refined ``mesh``:``initial refinement`` + ``box``:``initial refinement`` + ``particle``:``initial refinement`` times before the simulations starts.